Sathvika1802/pneumonia-classification-system/README.md

 ## Dataset

-The dataset used for this project was obtained from Kaggle and contains lung CT scan images categorized into Normal and Pneumonia classes.
+The dataset used for this project was obtained from Kaggle and contains chest CT scan images categorized into Normal and Pneumonia classes.

-The dataset is not included in this repository due to file size and licensing limitations.

 ## Disclaimer